YouTransactor-SAS/miniPOS-SampleApp/README.md

 # III.
 Task Creation
 ### Introduction:
-- To create a task use the os_itf interface.
-- Follow the sample code provided in customer_app.
+To create a task use the os_itf interface.
+Follow the sample code provided in customer_app.

 ### Task Creation

-- Create and init task function to be called from appmodem.c:
-- Create a queue and assign it to the your task.
-- The task priority, stack size, name, and routine need to be passed to os_itf_task_create() function.
+Create and init task function to be called from appmodem.c.
+Create a queue and assign it to the your task.
+The task priority, stack size, name, and routine need to be passed to os_itf_task_create() function.

 ```c
 /**
  * @brief    intialize customer app
  * create customer task and queue